Developing and Managing a Continuity of Operations Plan (COOP)

 - documenting of exercise results and the steps proposed to correct any problems

-DEM will provide a reminder to the Continuity of Operations Coordinators to conduct the annual Continuity of Operations Plan review.
+DEM will provide a reminder to Coordinators to conduct the recommended annual COOP review.
 The review should verify that:

 - essential functions have been identified

-- critical employees have been notified of their designation in writing
+- essential employees have been notified of their designation in writing

 - continuity and recovery strategies are in place